 - Cutaneous or intramuscular infection at sites of suspected injections;

 - Exacerbation of chronic pathologies;

 - Diseases of muscles.

 Also, you should inform your doctor about taking any medications.
-Antibiotics, anticoagulants, muscular relaxants and other agents can enhance or reduce the effect of botulin toxin.
-And, before choosing the agent, we strongly recommend to have an appropriate consultation.
+Antibiotics, anticoagulants, muscular relaxants and other agents can enhance or reduce the effect of Botox botulinum toxin.
+And, before choosing the agent, we strongly recommend having an appropriate consultation.